TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-sqlagent-sqlserveragent.md

 For managed instance enabling and disabling of SQL Server Agent is currently not supported.
 SQL Agent is always running.

-### **SQL Agent email alerts getting "profile name is not valid [SQLSTATE 42000] Error 14607."**
+### **SQL Agent email notifications**

-Check if you have an email profile called **[AzureManagedInstance_dbmail_profile](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information#sql-server-agent)**.
-In Managed Instance you need to have a profile that must be called **AzureManagedInstance_dbmail_profile** in order to bind SQL Agent with Database Mail.
+Email notification is supported, although it requires that you configure a Database Mail profile.
+SQL Server Agent can use only one Database Mail profile, and it must be called **[AzureManagedInstance_dbmail_profile](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information#sql-server-agent)**.
+If this profile is missing you can see errors like "profile name is not valid [SQLSTATE 42000] Error 14607."

 ## **Recommended Documents**